penberg/limbo/README.md

 ## Getting Started

-Lig is currently read-only.
+Limbo is currently read-only.
 You can either use the `sqlite3` program to create a database:

 ```console
 $ sqlite3 database.db